frnchambers/Container-Experiment/README.md

 Comparison of using `std::vector` and `std::array` in C++
 ------

 The project I'm about to start will require using one of these containers to store a numerical grid for PDE solving.
-I wanted to have a *reason* to use either, so did a simple numerical experiment to get a zeroth order answer.
+I wanted to have a *reason* to use either, so did a simple numerical experiment to get a **zeroth order answer**.
 The test has only been performed on the GNU g++5.2.1 compiler on a laptop which runs an Intel Core i5-4258U CPU @ 2.40GHz.
 The experiment tests only serial, not parallel code.

 There are three ways of using these containers: `std::vector` with the size specified at compile time **and** run time, and `std::array` which only takes size at compile time.